Sausage & Spinach Calzones

 - Stir ricotta cheese and pepper into sausage mixture; spoon over mozzarella cheese.
 Fold dough over filling; press edges with a fork to seal.
 Place on a greased baking sheet.

 - Bake until light golden brown, 10-15 minutes.
-If desired, serve with pizza sauce.Freeze option: Freeze cooled calzones in a resealable plastic freezer bag.
+If desired, serve with pizza sauce.Freeze option: Freeze cooled calzones in an airtight freezer container.
 To use, microwave calzone on high until heated through.

 Feb 19, 2018